dysphonia, voice Catherine Cawley dysphonia, voice Catherine Cawley

 Research has also shown improvements in swallowing difficulties in Parkinson’s Disease.

-Can I do Lee Silverman Voice Technique online?
+Can I do Lee Silverman Voice Treatment UK online?

 Studies show that Lee Silverman Voice Technique is as effective online as face-to-face Therapy.
 It is often easier to have Intensive Speech Therapy in the comfort of your own home than in travelling to a clinic.
 We use zoom which is very user friendly and allows for recordings of your speech for great Biofeedback.